 At Kalinoski Law Offices P.C. in Scranton, attorney Craig P. Kalinoski represents parents who are requesting approval to relocate, as well as parents who want to prevent a spouse from moving away with a child.

-Mr. Kalinoski has nearly 15 years of experience assisting residents of northeast Pennsylvania.
-As a devoted father who has been through the divorce process, Mr. Kalinoski serves his clients with a great deal of empathy and understanding in terms of the emotions they are experiencing.
+Attorney Kalinoski has nearly 15 years of experience assisting residents of Northeast Pennsylvania.
+As a devoted father who has been through the divorce process, Attorney Kalinoski serves his clients with a great deal of empathy and understanding in terms of the emotions they are experiencing.

 If you have questions about relocating with children after divorce, contact our office.
 Taking steps on our own without legal representation could negatively impact the final outcome in these cases.
 Our Scranton child custody lawyer will guide you through the steps that need to be taken to reach a positive resolution.

 WE FIGHT FOR THE RIGHTS OF OUR CLIENTS IN A WIDE SPECTRUM OF PRACTICE AREAS, RANGING FROM CRIMINAL DEFENSE TO FAMILY LAW TO CIVIL RIGHTS AND PERSONAL INJURY.